apache/jena-site/content/documentation/rdf/datasets.md

        ds.commit() ;
     } finally { ds.end() ; }

 If the application does not call `commit()`, the transaction aborts and the changes are lost.
 The same happens if the application throws an exception.

-## Non-transactional use.
+### Non-transactional use.

 If used outside of a transaction, the implementation proiveds auto-commit functionality.
 Each triple or added or deleted is done inside an implicit transaction.
 This can lead to measurable slow down.
-It is better to do a group of operations inside a single transaction explicitly in the application code.
+It is better to do related operations inside a single transaction explicitly in the application code.

-## Assembler
+### Assembler Use

 The assembler provies for the creation of a dataset and also loading it with data read from URLs (files or from any other URL).

-* Type: `ja:MemoryDataset`
+-    Type: `ja:MemoryDataset`

-* Properties:
+-    Properties:
-   * `ja:data` <i>`urlForData`</i>
+     - `ja:data` <i>`urlForData`</i>
-   * `ja:pNamedGraph`, for loading a specific graph of the dataset.
+     -  `ja:namedGraph`, for loading a specific graph of the dataset.
         This uses `ja:graphName` to specific the name and `ja:data` to load data.

 The examples use the following prefixes: